maxecoulter/Transcript_plotter/README.md

 ![Figure 1](https://github.com/maxecoulter/Transcript_plotter/blob/master/Figures/BaRT2v18chr3HG123000_with_domains.png)

-All transcripts in a gene can be visualised with predicted protein domains, to assess how transcript diversity is affecting protein diversity
+All transcripts in a gene can be visualised with predicted protein domains, to assess how transcript diversity is affecting protein diversity.

 ![Figure 2](https://github.com/maxecoulter/Transcript_plotter/blob/master/Figures/Cellulose%20synthase.png)

 Single transcripts can be visualised as above.
-You can visualise SnpEff data on individual transcripts
+You can visualise SnpEff data on individual transcripts.